KYLE MATTSON, Ph.D.

 B.A., English: Linguistics, St. Cloud State University

-Technical communication and cultural usability; cultures of industry and labor; sophistic rhetoric; composition.
+Technical and professional communication and cultural usability; cultures of industry and labor; sophistic rhetoric; composition.

-As Writing Internship Coordinator, Dr. Mattson welcomes inquiries from new—as well as feedback from existing—internship partners, whether in industry, government, or nonprofit sectors across Greater Little Rock, Central Arkansas, or elsewhere in the region.
+As Writing Internship Coordinator, Dr. Mattson welcomes inquiries from current and future internship partners across industry, government, and nonprofit sectors of Central Arkansas, Greater Little Rock, and the region.

 If you are a potential internship partner seeking interns, please see Information for Prospective Internship Partners and contact Dr. Mattson directly.